Extracting Weighted Finite Automata from Recurrent Neural Networks for Natural Languages: Introduction

 Another technical line of automata extraction from RNNs is the compositional approach, which uses unsupervised learning algorithms to obtain discrete partitions of RNNs' state vectors and construct the transition diagram based on the discrete clusters and concrete state dynamics of RNNs.
 This approach demonstrates better scalability and has been applied to robustness analysis and repairment of RNNs on large-scale tasks~\cite{wang2018,wang2018verification,du2019,dong2020,du2020,xie2021}.

 As a trade-off to the computational complexity, the compositional approach is faced with the problem of extraction consistency.
-Moreover, the alphabet size of natural language datasets is far larger than formal languages but the extraction procedure is based on finite (sequential) data.
-As a result, the transition dynamics when processing low-frequency tokens (words) are usually scarce.
+Moreover, the alphabet size of natural language datasets is far larger than formal languages, but the extraction procedure is based on finite (sequential) data.
+As a result, the transition dynamics \zm{are usually scarce when processing low-frequency tokens (words)}.

 However, the transition sparsity of the extracted automata for natural language tasks is yet to be addressed.
-In addition, state-of-the-art RNNs such as long short-term memory networks~\cite{lstm} show their great advantages on tracking long term context dependency for natural language processing.
-However, the abstraction procedure inevitably leads to context information loss.
+In addition, state-of-the-art RNNs such as long short-term memory networks~\cite{lstm} show their great advantages on tracking long term context dependency for natural language processing, \zm{but} the abstraction procedure inevitably leads to context information loss.
 This motivates us to propose a heuristic method for transition rule adjustment to enhance the context-aware ability of the extracted model.

 In this paper, we propose an approach to extracting transition rules of weighted finite automata from RNNs for natural languages with a focus on the transition sparsity problem and the loss of context dependency.
 Empirical investigation in Section \ref{sec:experiments} shows that the sparsity problem of transition diagram severely impacts the behavior consistency between RNN and the extracted model.
 To deal with the transition sparsity problem that no transition rules are learned at a certain state for a certain word, which we refer to as \textit{missing rows} in transition matrices, we propose a novel method to fill in the transition rules for the missing rows based on the semantics of abstract states.
 Further, in order to enhance the context awareness ability of WFA, we adjust the transition matrices to preserve part of the context information from the previous state, especially in the case of transition sparsity when the current transition rules cannot be relied on completely.
 Finally, we propose two tactics to augment the training samples to learn more transition behaviors of RNNs, which also alleviate the transition sparsity problem.
 Overall, our approach for transition rule extraction leads to better extraction consistency and can be applied to natural language tasks.